 Saving a Data View

-A data View is a named GXRF file uploaded to the server which includes the graph data and its 3D layout.
+A data View is a named GXRF file uploaded to the server.
+It includes the graph data and its 3D layout.
 Data Views are similar to Snapshots, but are saved only in the cloud as GXRF files.
 A view persists in a project until you delete it.

 A saved GXRF file is saved on the local machine, and a data view is saved on the server.
 Both are saved in GraphXR's GXRF format.